 In the style of … I have chosen for this assignment my favourite American painter, Edward Hopper and his street scenes and landscapes.

-The first one is Cafeteria and is a reduction lino print with two colours only pale and mid grey, it is a representation of a Hopper painting that had two figures inside.
+May 2017: The first lino print one is Cafeteria and is a reduction lino print with two colours only pale and mid grey, it is a representation of a Hopper painting that had two figures inside.

 The second one is a street scene: Early Sunday Morning.
 I love the way the light hits the street in the painting – it’s not so easy to do this with a two colour lino print!
 However I think it does in some way evoke an early morning with some sunlight.